pezipink/asi64/README.md

 ### Labels
 In Asi64, a label name must start with `:`.
 Labels can currently appear on their own line, or before an opcode.

-When using a label as a target, the suffix determines how it is resolved.  `+` and `-` will jump to the closest label with that name forwards or backwards from the current location in memory.
+When using a label as a target, the suffix determines how it is resolved.  `+` and `-` will jump to the closest label with that name in front or behind the current location in memory.
 This allows you to have many labels with the same name.
 Otherwise, you must specify `:` as a suffix.

 ### More Labels